 - In 2015, the 46 Mommas held our first Midwest event and shaved in the “City of Fountains” - Kansas City, Missouri.
 The hospitality and generosity shown to the team resulted in another memorable and successful event.

-For our 8th national shave, the 46 Mommas are going to boogie back to Texas!
-We hit our first million in 2013 in San Antonio, and we'll hit our second in Austin!
-Join us as we Keep it Weird and BALD in the Live Music Capital of the World and continue our mission to fund the most promising childhood cancer research.
+- In 2017, the 46 Mommas boogied back to Texas!
+We hit our first million in 2013 in San Antonio, and we hit our second million at our 8th national event in the Live Music Capital of the World, Austin!